dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```
 Rules of changing serialized classes:
 * if you don't set serial version and  doing something innocuous (like adding new field) when deserialized you will get error, cause once you change your class, jvm will regenerate serial number
 * if you add new field and initialize them, since deserialization not running constructor and initialization it would be reconstructed to default value (0 for primitive, false for boolean, null for reference)
 * if some fields are removed from new class version, they just ignored during deserialization.
+Don't confuse:
+* java serialization - native serialization out-of-the-box designed by java (all you need is to implement `Serializable`).
+Convert object into binary representation.
+* SBE (simple binary encoding) - low-latency high-speed custom serialization library.
+Also stores objects in binary format.
+There are other options available (XML/JSON - text based, Protobuffer/Thrift/Avro - binary), yet SBE is faster low-latency apps.
+SBE design:
+* xml schema - set layout & data type of message (which fields would be used)
+* compiler take the schema and generate optimized java file with java code
+you use SBEtool to generate encoder/decoder java classes, that would convert binary back and forth
+* message - genrated on runtime based on java file
+* no garbage - sbe use direct buffer, so no GC happening during message creation
+* use array as underlying storage, so cpu cache prefetching can expedite the process
+SBE better then java serialization:
+* no extra work to serialize parent classes, pay attention to transient, class initializers and so on
+Here we just have simple set of fields as message, and all fields need to be serialized
+* When deserizlise, we create many objects, then GC may start to clean
+Here we use non-heap memory, so no GC pause
+* Here we use best java practices like prefetching so it expedite overall serialize/deserialize process

 ###### XML serialization
 JAXB - java architecture xml binding - ability to dump object into xml and construct object from xml first add following into your pom.xml